tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/07-Stu_House_of_Requests/README.md

 ### Prep for the Game

-1. Submit `parameterized` `GET` request to create and shuffle a deck of cards.
+1. Submit a `parameterized` `GET` request to create and shuffle a deck of cards.

 2. Extract the value of `deck ID` from the JSON output, and store it as a variable.
 This value will be interpolated into the `Draw Cards` and `Shuffling Deck` `request urls`.